Discover Welsh foods.

 Wales produces almost a hundred different cheeses.
 If you searched in the average supermarket locally, you would see very few examples beyond Welsh Cheddar or Caerphilly.
 Caerphilly cheese has not been made in Wales for decades.
 But there are so many cheeses that are worthy of seeking out and a little internet research would guide you.
 Our go to places to buy these products would be a local monthly food market, the local Penyfodau farm shop in Fforestfach or the cheese stalls at Swansea Market.

 A visit to a farmers market will introduce you to any number of foods that are produced locally.
 From smaller scale manufacturers sweet confectionary such as fudge, marshmallows, waffles, chutneys, and preserves.

 Also there are oils, balsamic vinegars, salad dressings vegetable crackers, seaweed snacks, charcuterie and so many other products.
 There are now numerous alcoholic drinks.
 Many local gins, ciders and artisan beers.
 Searching for all these products can be an adventure.
 The best source being the Winter Fair at the Royal Welsh Showground in late Nov/ early Dec.
 Usually a treasure trove for Christmas shopping.
 A visit to the Food Hall at the Royal Welsh Show during July is a great showcase of Welsh food and drink products.

 Penderyn Whisky Distillery.
 Is situated close to Brecon.
 Take a tour of the distillery.
 The educational aspect is interesting and the sampling enjoyable.
-Selected as the driver you can take the samples back to the cottage to drink in front of a log fire!
-These days they also produce gin and toffee vodka.
+If selected as the driver you can take the samples back to the cottage to drink in front of a log fire!
+These days gin and vodka is also available.